Vodafone Group Plc (NASDAQ:VOD) Shares Sold by FDx Advisors Inc.

-FDx Advisors Inc. reduced its holdings in Vodafone Group Plc (NASDAQ:VOD) by 98.4% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 980 shares of the cell phone carrier’s stock after selling 59,387 shares during the period.
-FDx Advisors Inc.’s holdings in Vodafone Group were worth $53,000 at the end of the most recent quarter.
+FDx Advisors Inc. lessened its stake in shares of Vodafone Group Plc (NASDAQ:VOD) by 11.9% in the 1st quarter, Holdings Channel reports.
+The firm owned 53,187 shares of the cell phone carrier’s stock after selling 7,180 shares during the period.
+FDx Advisors Inc.’s holdings in Vodafone Group were worth $980,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-DORCHESTER WEALTH MANAGEMENT Co boosted its stake in shares of Vodafone Group by 2.0% in the fourth quarter.
-DORCHESTER WEALTH MANAGEMENT Co now owns 30,767 shares of the cell phone carrier’s stock worth $507,000 after acquiring an additional 600 shares during the last quarter.
-First Horizon Advisors Inc. lifted its holdings in shares of Vodafone Group by 10.2% in the 4th quarter.
-First Horizon Advisors Inc. now owns 6,945 shares of the cell phone carrier’s stock valued at $114,000 after purchasing an additional 643 shares during the last quarter.
-Keybank National Association OH lifted its holdings in shares of Vodafone Group by 2.7% in the 4th quarter.
-Keybank National Association OH now owns 27,228 shares of the cell phone carrier’s stock valued at $449,000 after purchasing an additional 725 shares during the last quarter.
-Stratos Wealth Partners LTD. lifted its holdings in shares of Vodafone Group by 6.7% in the 4th quarter.
-Stratos Wealth Partners LTD. now owns 11,635 shares of the cell phone carrier’s stock valued at $192,000 after purchasing an additional 729 shares during the last quarter.
-Finally, Thomasville National Bank lifted its holdings in shares of Vodafone Group by 1.9% in the 1st quarter.
-Thomasville National Bank now owns 40,153 shares of the cell phone carrier’s stock valued at $553,000 after purchasing an additional 736 shares during the last quarter.
-8.30% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+BlackRock Inc. raised its position in shares of Vodafone Group by 187.1% during the 4th quarter.
+BlackRock Inc. now owns 11,474,182 shares of the cell phone carrier’s stock worth $189,094,000 after purchasing an additional 7,478,112 shares during the last quarter.
+Federated Hermes Inc. raised its holdings in Vodafone Group by 10.7% in the 4th quarter.
+Federated Hermes Inc. now owns 6,965,029 shares of the cell phone carrier’s stock valued at $114,784,000 after acquiring an additional 671,549 shares during the last quarter.
+Wells Fargo & Company MN raised its holdings in Vodafone Group by 7.6% in the 4th quarter.
+Wells Fargo & Company MN now owns 4,692,579 shares of the cell phone carrier’s stock valued at $77,333,000 after acquiring an additional 330,216 shares during the last quarter.
+Letko Brosseau & Associates Inc. raised its holdings in Vodafone Group by 7.8% in the 4th quarter.
+Letko Brosseau & Associates Inc. now owns 2,443,591 shares of the cell phone carrier’s stock valued at $40,270,000 after acquiring an additional 177,075 shares during the last quarter.
+Finally, Bank of New York Mellon Corp raised its holdings in Vodafone Group by 7.9% in the 4th quarter.
+Bank of New York Mellon Corp now owns 2,423,234 shares of the cell phone carrier’s stock valued at $39,936,000 after acquiring an additional 176,687 shares during the last quarter.
+Hedge funds and other institutional investors own 8.30% of the company’s stock.

-Several analysts have commented on VOD shares.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Vodafone Group in a research note on Thursday, February 4th.
-Morgan Stanley started coverage on Vodafone Group in a research note on Thursday, March 25th.
+Several equities research analysts have recently issued reports on the stock.
+Morgan Stanley assumed coverage on shares of Vodafone Group in a research report on Thursday, March 25th.
 They set an “overweight” rating for the company.
-Berenberg Bank raised Vodafone Group from a “hold” rating to a “buy” rating in a research note on Wednesday, January 6th.
-Barclays reaffirmed an “overweight” rating on shares of Vodafone Group in a research note on Thursday, February 4th.
-Finally, Zacks Investment Research downgraded Vodafone Group from a “buy” rating to a “hold” rating in a research note on Tuesday, February 9th.
-Two equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $18.00.
+Berenberg Bank upgraded shares of Vodafone Group from a “hold” rating to a “buy” rating in a research note on Wednesday, January 6th.
+Zacks Investment Research lowered shares of Vodafone Group from a “buy” rating to a “hold” rating in a research note on Tuesday, February 9th.
+Barclays reiterated an “overweight” rating on shares of Vodafone Group in a research note on Thursday, February 4th.
+Finally, JPMorgan Chase & Co. reiterated an “overweight” rating on shares of Vodafone Group in a research note on Thursday, February 4th.
+Two equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average price target of $18.00.

 Vodafone Group Plc engages in telecommunication services in Europe and internationally.
 The company offers mobile services that enable customers to call, text, and access data; fixed line services, including broadband, television (TV) offerings, and voice; and convergence services under the GigaKombi and Vodafone One names to customers.